By Becky Mollenkamp, PCC

 When I started my email list in 2016, I used Mailchimp because it was free and easy.
 As my list grew, I wanted to do things like automatically send my opt-ins, create automated welcome and sales sequences, and segment my list based on purchases.
 That’s when I switched to ConvertKit.
 I paid someone about $200 to help me set everything up, but now it’s pretty straightforward to add new opt-ins and sequences, write regular newsletters, and manage my subscriber list.
 Also, paying for a list based on its size has made me more inclined to prune cold subscribers on a regular basis (something I never did before because I was so caught up on vanity metrics).
 Now my list is more engaged than ever, with an average open rate of 40%.

 For the longest time, I used Skype (free) for video calls.
 The problem, though, was figuring out how to record those sessions if needed.
 Also, they didn’t allow for group calls.
 I like to provide recordings of my coaching sessions so my clients can review them as needed.
 Also, I host virtual co-working and masterminds for my membership community, so I need to be able to host dozens of people.
 Enter Zoom.
 This very cool, and super affordable, tool solves all my problems.
-I’m also using it to record my podcast interviews.
+I also used to use it to record interviews for my podcast.

 I don’t know if I have the words to describe my love for SmarterQueue.
 I’ve been using Hootsuite for free for years, and I hated the idea of paying to schedule social media posts.
 I only switched to this program recently, and it’s already my favorite tool.
 It replaces everything I managed on Hootsuite (Facebook page, Twitter, and LinkedIn), plus can manage Instagram and Pinterest.
 What’s so great about it?
 You can create content categories—tips, blog posts, quotes, as examples—and fill them up with evergreen content.
 Then you can let those posts recycle as many times as you want.
 There’s also a cool drag-and-drop calendar where you can plot out which categories will be used at which times on which accounts.
 Like, seriously, this thing is so incredibly robust for the price.
 I can’t get over it.

 In all, I spend $227.98/month on tools for my business.
-At a billable rate of $100/hour, I’d have to handle all of those tasks in less than three hours a month to make it worth the DIY route.
+At a billable rate of $250/hour+, I’d have to handle all of those tasks in less than an hour a month to make it worth the DIY route.
 Impossible.

 If you’re reading this thinking, “Oh boy, that sounds familiar.
 I am totally DIYing things I shouldn’t,” then take my advice and start investing in your business.
 It’s really true that you have to spend money to make money.
 Just be sure to spend it wisely!